Ukraine to Latvia

 In case you need medical advice outside the working hours of GPs, please call the GP consultation number 66016001 (Monday-Friday 17:00 - 8:00; weekdays - 24/7).

-Information on non-governmental organizations providing support to Ukrainian citizens is available here.
-The list also includes organizations that provide support for people with visual and hearing impairments, as well as people with disabilities, and can support with technical aids and applying for dedicated parking card.
+Support of non-governmental organizationsnformation on non-governmental organizations providing support to Ukrainian citizens is available here.
+The list also includes organizations that provide support for people with visual and hearing impairments, as well as people with disabilities, and can support with technical aids and with applying for dedicated parking card.

 Maternity care and childbirth assistanceUkrainian civilians in Latvia can receive state-paid maternity care and maternity assistance.
 More information about available services is available here.